ProfBird/AndroidAppExamples-Java/README.md

 * AsynchDemo
   * A simple demo of calling asynchronous methods using AsynchTask

+* DatePickerDemo
+  * A simple app with just a DatePicker widget and a TextView that shows the date selected.
+The Calendar class is used to get the current date and the SimpleDateFormat class is used to format the date obtained from the picker.

 * WeatherForecast-SAX+ListView
   * Parses an XML file of weather data using SAX and displays weather icons in the ListView along with the weather data.